semanticdata/ximena/src/notes/inspirations.md

 tags:
   - list
-descriptive: 'These are people and projects have resonated with me.
-Inspiring me to do things I would otherwise not do.'
+descriptive: "These are people and projects have resonated with me.
+Inspiring me to do things I would otherwise not do."
 ---

 # What Inspires Me